 3. Talk About What You’ll Do

-It was hard for to get excited about this trip because unlike yet another city or resort vacation, she had no idea what there would be to do, see and eat.
+It was hard for Tiny Traveler to get excited about this trip because unlike yet another city or resort vacation, she had no idea what there would be to do, see and eat.

 We assured her there would be familiar activities; the friends we were visiting live near the beach and have a pool.
-A French supermarket nearby meant there would likely be Nutella for breakfast and yogurt and ice cream that were safe to eat.
+A French supermarket nearby meant there would likely be Nutella for breakfast and ice cream that was safe to eat.

-I also wanted to give TT some sense of what Senegal would look like before we got there and what we might be eating.
-The trouble was, it was hard to find information; Even Brooklyn’s huge library system had no kids’ books on Senegal.
+I also wanted to give Tiny Traveler some sense of what Senegal would look like before we got there and what we might be eating.
+The trouble was, it was hard to find information; Even Brooklyn’s huge library system had no kids’ books specifically on Senegal.